blakefishman/RFM_Segment_Analysis/README.md

 * **The 'Engaged' segment is the single largest segment**, at 22% of the customer base.
 They contribute 17% of total revenue, maintaining an average total customer spend of $46 across a 2.8 order average.

-* **The 'Promising' segment is the inflection point where the relationship between customer volume and revenue flips**.
+* **The 'Promising' segment is the inflection point where the relationship between customer volume and revenue begins to flip**.
 In lower-tier segments, customer share exceeds revenue share, but as customers move to higher RFM segments, their increased spend drives a shift where revenue share outweighs customer share.
+With equal 15% and 15% shares, their ratio of customer share versus revenue share is 1:1.

 * Confirmed customer churn is stable at 1.7%.
 Possible churn through the loss of all 'At Risk' customers could increase total churn to 14.3%, totaling $683.72 - about 4% of total revenue.